-NRCM supports the creation of a new National Park and National Recreation Area on about 150,000 acres of forestland east of Baxter State Park, as proposed by Elliotsville Plantation, Inc. (EPI).
-This proposal has evolved considerably since 2011, based on significant input from residents and businesses in the Katahdin region, and now has earned the support of organizations such as the Katahdin Area Chamber of Commerce, Maine Innkeepers Association and Katahdin Area Rotary Club.
+NRCM supports the creation of a new National Park and National Recreation Area on up to 150,000 acres of forestland east of Baxter State Park, as proposed by Elliotsville Plantation, Inc. (EPI).
+This proposal has evolved considerably since 2011, based on significant input from residents and businesses in the Katahdin region, and now has earned the support of organizations such as the Katahdin Area Chamber of Commerce, the Bangor City Council, Maine Innkeepers Association, and Katahdin Area Rotary Club.

-NRCM is pleased to be working with residents and businesses in the Katahdin region, and people across the state, to advance what could become a major new destination for our state and asset for our economy.
+NRCM is pleased to be working with residents and businesses in the Katahdin region, and the majority of people across Maine, to advance what could become a major new destination in our state and asset for our economy.
 We have been meeting with a broad range of people to listen to their views, answer questions, and build support.

-If you have questions about the proposed National Park and National Recreation Area, would like to visit the land, are interested in contacting Maine’s Congressional delegation, or would like to have someone come and speak to your group about the proposed National Park and National Recreation Area, contact Cathy Johnson, NRCM Forests and Wildlife Project Director at email@example.com (207) 430-0109 or Eliza Donoghue, NRCM Forests and Wildlife Policy Advocate and Outreach Coordinator at email@example.com or (207) 430-0118.
+If you have questions about the proposed National Park and National Recreation Area, would like to visit the land, are interested in contacting Maine’s Congressional delegation, or would like to have someone come speak to your group about the proposed National Park and National Recreation Area, click on the “Additional Related Resources” drop down at the right.
+Alternatively, you can contact Cathy Johnson, NRCM Forests and Wildlife Project Director at email@example.com (207) 430-0109; Eliza Donoghue, NRCM Forests and Wildlife Policy Advocate and Outreach Coordinator at firstname.lastname@example.org or (207) 430-0118; or Ryan Parker, NRCM Environmental Policy Outreach Coordinator at email@example.com or (207) 430-0144.

 Banner photo: Moon Over Katahdin by Bill Duffy